-The recipe takes no time to prepare and is a great use of leftover bread as the creamy mixture it’s baked in soaks into the bread as it cooks making it super soft inside with a nice crust on the outside.
-Served with maple syrup, honey, whipped cream or on it’s own you’ve got a unique dish at this time of year that will make your family think you’re a super star!
+This recipe takes no time to prepare and is a great use of any type of leftover bread.
+The creamy mixture the challah is baked in soaks into the bread as it cooks making it super soft inside with a nice crust on the outside.
+With the added crunch of the chopped walnuts, it’s out of the world tasty!
+Serve Challah Bread Pudding on its own or topped with maple syrup, honey, or whipped cream and you’ve got a unique dish to make this holiday season that will have your whole family thinking you’re a super star!

 Challah Bread Pudding

 - 4 large eggs